opattison/olivermakes/_posts/2017-01-30-fluid-grid.md

 {{ ancillary | markdownify }}
 </aside>

-## Using Jekyll collections
+### Using Jekyll collections

-For the photo site [Jean and Oliver](https://jeanandoliver.space), I used [Jekyll collections](https://jekyllrb.com/docs/collections/) to generate the markup and lay out 78 photos in 9 posts (each post being a grid of selected images).
+For [our photo site](https://jeanandoliver.space), I used [Jekyll collections](https://jekyllrb.com/docs/collections/) to generate the markup and lay out 78 photos in 9 posts (each post being a grid of selected images).
 This would be a lot of markup to write by hand, which is why Liquid templating in Jekyll is essential.
 The same principles would apply for any other template system, but the examples here use Liquid and Jekyll collection variables to generate HTML.

 Each photo in the `_photos` directory would be named with the scheme `yyyy-mm-dd-photo-name.md` and include [YAML front matter](https://jekyllrb.com/docs/frontmatter/) for the content’s metadata like this: